Pishiobury: Residents of Pishiobury

 Geoffrey de Mandeville, 1st Earl of Essex, who died in 1144, made the sub-manor of Pishiobury originated in a grant of 74 libartes of land within the main Manor of Sawbridgeworth to Warin FitzGerold and Henry FitzGerold, to hold by service of one Knight for each 20 libartes.

 Henry survived his brother, but his niece Margaret FitzWarin (Gerold) inherited Pishiobury.
 She married in 1200 Baldwin de Redvers, 6th Earl of Devon.

 Margaret was succeeded at Pishiobury by her son, also Baldwin de Redvers, 7th Earl of Devon, on whose death without issue, his widow Countess Margaret de Savoy had livery of the Manor until her death in 1292.
-It then passed to Earl Baldwin's sister Isabella de Redvers, Countess of Abalina, who died the following year and was succeeded at Pishiobury by her daughter Abalina de Fortibus, wife of Edmund Earl of Lancaster, second son to King Edward I of England.
-Her cousin, Hugh de Courtnay, great-great grandson of William de Redvers was her heir, but Warin de Lisle claimed Pishiobury in right of his son Robert de Lisl and was successful in 1310 (Henry Fitzgerald's daughter Alice was married with Robert de Lisle).
+It then passed to Earl Baldwin's sister Isabella de Redvers, Countess of Abalina, who died the following year and was succeeded at Pishiobury by her daughter Abalina de Fortibus, wife of Edmund Earl of Lancaster, second son to King Edward I. Her cousin, Hugh de Courtnay, great-great grandson of William de Redvers was her heir, but Warin de Lisle claimed Pishiobury in right of his son Robert de Lisl and was successful in 1310 (Henry Fitzgerald's daughter Alice was married with Robert de Lisle).

 Robert de Lisle was summoned as Lord Lisle in 1311 and on his death in 1343 was succeeded by his grandson John Lord Lisle who died in 1356.
 Robert de Lisle was succeeded by his son William Lord Lisle who in 1393 granted Pishiobury to Richard Scrope, 1st Baron Scrope of Bolton.

-It remained in the Scropes, until 1534 when the 8th Lord Scrope sold it King Henry VIII of England, who annexed it to the Royal Honour of Hudson.
+It remained in the Scropes, until 1534 when the 8th Lord Scrope sold it King Henry VIII, who annexed it to the Royal Honour of Hudson.
 An extend of the Manor, probably for the King at about this time, describes the park at Pishiobury to be nearly two miles in circumference, well wooded and supplied with game, deer and foxes.

 Pishiobury was also enjoyed for a short period by Anne Boleyn on whose execution it reverted to the Crown.
-Kind Edward VI of England granted it to a gentleman of the Chamber and in 1555 it was held by Thomas Mildmay, whose son, Sir Walter Mildmay, began the present house in 1585.
+Kind Edward VI granted it to a gentleman of the Chamber and in 1555 it was held by Thomas Mildmay, whose son, Sir Walter Mildmay, began the present house in 1585.
 In 1611, Sir Thomas Mildmay sold the manor of Pishiobury to Lord Lionel Cranfield.
 The Hewett Baronetcy, of Pishiobury in the County of Hertford, was created on 19 July 1660 for Thomas Hewett, Member of Parliament for Windsor but the title became extinct on the first viscount's death in 1689.

 Later residents include Rowland Alston (1782–1865), the brewer Francis Charrington and Francis William Buxton (1847–1911), barrister and Liberal Party politician.